justPerson787/Interactive-Dictionary/README.md

 # Interactive-Dictionary
-This is a simple interactive dictionary that provides definition for a word suggested by a user.
+This is an interactive dictionary that provides definition for a word suggested by a user.
 The program handles abbreviations and proper nouns as well.
 For mistyped word the program suggests possible corrections.